graetz23/JWave/README.md

 ```

 #### Need for another gradle wrapper
-If you do not have the [latest gradle version, download and install it](https://gradle.org/install/#manually) or switch to the gralde version of choice.
+If you do not have the [latest gradle version, download and install it](https://gradle.org/install/#manually) or switch to the gradle version of choice.

 ```bash
 mkdir /opt/gradle